-Awards are not necessarily given annually, but only when warranted.
-The Awards Jury may allow multiple awards within a category to distinctly different but well qualified nominations.
-The awards jury may announce an High Achievement Award and/or a Merit Award in any of the project categories.
+Awards in each category are not necessarily given annually, but only when warranted.
+The Awards Jury may allow multiple awards within a category to distinctly different but well-qualified nominations.
+The awards jury may announce a High Achievement Award and/or a Merit Award in any of the project categories.
 All nominations must specify a nominee category.

 III.
-Nominee Categories
+Project Award Nominee Categories

+Public Agency

-Public Agency: A public agency such as a city, town, county, special district, or unincorporated community engaged in a planning project while relying primarily on in-house staff and resources.
+A public agency such as a city, town, county, special district, or unincorporated community engaged in a planning project while relying primarily on in-house staff and resources.

+Consultant-Supported Public Agency

-Consultant-supported Public Agency: A consultedsupported public agency such as a city, town, county, special district, or unincorporated community engaged in a planning project while relying extensively on the services and resources of a private consultant.
+A consulted-supported public agency such as a city, town, county, special district, or unincorporated community engaged in a planning project while relying extensively on the services and resources of a private consultant.

-Student or Student Group: A student, group of students, or class enrolled in a Utah-based academic program engaged in a planning project while relying minimally on the support and resources of their faculty advisor or instructor.
+Student or Student Group

+A student, group of students, or class enrolled in a Utahbased academic program engaged in a planning project while relying minimally on the support and resources of their faculty advisor or instructor.